 The Group remuneration strategy therefore seeks to appropriately attract, reward and retain team members at all levels of the business, but in particular for management and key executives.
-The Board aims to achieve this by establishing executive remuneration packages that include a mix of fixed remuneration, short term incentives and long term incentives.
+The Board aims to achieve this by establishing executive remuneration packages that include a mix of fixed remuneration, short-term incentives and long-term incentives.

-The Board has appointed the People, Remuneration and Nomination Committee whose objective is to assist the Board in relation to the Group remuneration strategy, policies and actions.
 In performing this responsibility, the Committee must give appropriate consideration to the Group's performance and objectives, employment conditions and external remuneration relativities in the global market that Lovisa operates in.
 Further information surrounding the responsibilities of the People, Leadership, Remuneration and Nomination Committee is included within Principle 8 of the Company's Corporate Governance statement.